ASMBS Leadership Academy

 Dr. Hutter is a general and gastrointestinal surgeon at the Massachusetts General Hospital (MGH), where his clinical work focuses on advanced laparoscopic, foregut and bariatric surgery.
 He is a Professor of Surgery at Harvard Medical School.
 He earned a Master’s in Public Health at the Harvard School of Public Health and a Master’s in Business Administration from the MIT Sloan School of Management.
 He is the Director of the Codman Center for Clinical Effectiveness in Surgery and has been the Director of the MGH Weight Center for the past 7 years.
 He also serves as an executive director of the MGH Department of Surgery Quality and Safety Program.

-Folahan Ayoola, MD FACS FASMBS
+Monique Hassan, MD MBA FACS DABOM FASMBS

 Matt Norvell, DMin MS BCC